 input_place_in path which is the default data location for reading modules, and an

 output_place_in path which is the default output path where the data will be saved by the writing modules:

-A pipeline module is created from any of the classes listed in the Overview section, for example:
+A pipeline module is created from any of the classes listed in the Pipeline modules section, for example:

 The module is appended to the pipeline queue as: